 If you’re suffering from persistent spinal stenosis flare-ups, schedule an appointment with a spine specialist to learn more about the advanced treatment options available today.

 Understanding the potential causes of various medical conditions can help protect your health for years to come.
 This is certainly true of back pain, which is one of the most prominent medical problems today.
-It affects an estimated eight out of 10 Americans at some point in life.
+It affects an estimated eight out of 10 Americans at some point in life and can stem from conditions like spinal stenosis.

 Spinal stenosis is a common source of chronic back pain.
 It develops when the spinal canal narrows, often due to age-related changes in the spine.
 Working to prevent spinal stenosis can help preserve the condition of your spine so that you can remain mobile in the later stages of life.